Mid-May through mid-September

 Anchorage, AK, is four hours away by car

 That’s right.
 There’s one road that services the park’s six million acres and that road is only 91 miles long.
 To put it into perspective: the park’s larger than the state of New Hampshire.
 So no matter how you decide to tour the park’s taiga, tundra, and glaciers, you can count on all of it being big.
 Epically big.
 While the park has plenty of trails ranging from super-short (Meadow View Trail, 0.3 mile) to much, much longer (Triple Lakes Trail, 9.5 miles), what appeals to most visitors are the off-trail options.
-The only way to tour the park in a car is via the lone Denali Park Road, which has various drop-off and stopping points throughout its route in the park.
-Many hikers will hop off at one of the stops, venture out for a hike of their choosing, and then return to the road where they can catch a shuttle back to the various parts of Denali — remember that only the private vehicle access is only allowed up to the Savage River Bridge.
+The only way to tour the park in a car is via the lone Denali Park Road, which has various drop-off and stopping points throughout its route.
+Many hikers will hop off at one of the stops, venture out for a hike of their choosing, and then return to the road where they can catch a shuttle back to the various parts of breathtaking Denali!

 Bypass the park’s Denali Pass Road and fly right from Talkeetna’s boreal forest into the mountains above.
 Once there, hike through alpine tundra and enjoy views of Denali and the Alaska Range.
 This is an exceptional way to discover Denali’s backcountry.